Employment

 Employing staff can be a daunting process.
 Thankfully, there are resources available that clearly outline the legal and ethical rights and responsibilities of both employers and employees.

-A great starting point for anyone considering employing staff is the Employment New Zealand website which covers the important details and considerations for the hiring process, active employment, and ending of employment.
+A great starting point for event organisers considering employing staff is the Employment New Zealand website, which covers the important details and considerations for the hiring process, active employment, and ending of employment.

 Tips:

-- Is the staff member an Employee or Contractor?
+- Will the staff member be an employee or contractor?

-- Is the employee learning on the job as an Apprentice or Trainee?
+- Will the employee be learning on the job as an apprentice or trainee?

-- Are the Hours of Work offered on a casual basis, part-time or full time?
+- Will the hours of work offered be on a casual basis, part-time or full time?

-- Employment Agreement Builder – use this tool to create an employment agreement for your employees.
+- Business.govt.nz offers a helpful employment agreement builder that you can use to create an employment agreement for your employees.

-- Once you’ve hired an employee, you and your employee can agree to better terms and conditions, but at least the minimum entitlements as set by the law must be provided.
+- Once you’ve hired an employee, you and your employee can agree to amend the terms and conditions in their employment contract, but at least the minimum entitlements as set by the law must be provided.

-- When you hire a new employee, you need to act fairly throughout the Hiring Process and make sure you do not discriminate against people based on sex, age, race or other illegal grounds.
+- When you hire a new employee, you need to act fairly throughout the hiring process and avoid discriminating against people based on sex, age, race or other illegal grounds.

-- Employers can use Tests and Checks including Police Vetting, or Criminal Record Check, as well as Trials and Probationary Periods to ensure employees are suitable for the job.
+- Employers can use tests and checks including police vetting, or a criminal record check, as well as trials and probationary periods to ensure employees are suitable for the job.

 - Minimum wage rates apply to all employees aged 16 and over.